toms-ts/Playwright-TestBase-With-IsolatedContext/README.md

 **IsolatedContext Attribute**

-The `IsolatedContextAttribute` is used to mark tests that need a separate browser context, like an login page UI test.
+The `IsolatedContextAttribute` is used to mark tests that need a separate browser context, like a login page UI test.

 **Setup and Teardown**